Accessibility statement for the website vm.fi

 Code-level errors in page heading hierarchy

 The order of page heading levels in the HTML code is partly incorrect.
-This may make it more difficult to browse the page using a screen reader.
-A page’s HTML code may contain extra heading levels with no text, and these levels appear as empty headings for screen readers.
+This may make it more diffi-cult to browse the page using a screen reader.
+A page’s HTML code may contain extra heading levels with no text.
+These will appear on a screen reader as empty headings.
 (WCAG 1.3.1)

 Shortcomings in text alternatives for images and diagrams